voerits/batch_image_converter_skill/README.md

 Very easy!
 Prompt in your Codex terminal:

-*Load the skill in ./skills/batch-image-converter, run this batch image converter.
-The image folder is [Path-to-images].
-The conversion's requirement text file is [Path-to-conversion-requirement-text].*
+*Load the skill at ./skills/batch-image-converter as $batch-image-converter.
+Convert the images in [path-to-image-folder] using the instruction in [path-to-prompt-file].
+(Start with a test batch of 3 images, then process the remaining images after the test outputs have been checked.)*

 And let your Codex run it!